nuru-nu/moyo/cc/README.md

 Build like this:

-`mkdir build && cd build && cmake .. && make`
+`mkdir build && cd build && cmake .. && make -j`

 Then the executable `kinect` shows images from Kinect and sends signals to signalin port.